 "This crowd was awesome and made this night so exciting," said CBU Head Coach Wes Schneider.
 "They created a great environment for us.
 Last time out I didn't feel we played with that kind of urgency, but tonight we knew that with a great crowd we had to come out and give them what they came to see."

 Fans got what they came to see and then some.

 In a match that had gone back and forth all night, the Bruins tried to find one final rally in the fifth game, but the home energy was too much to overcome.

 CBU led 12-9 late in the game, but UCLA stormed back with three straight points.
 Guilherme Koepp stopped the run with a kill that fell in just under the end line and on match point Amir Lugo-Rodriguez and Brett Anderson combined to stuff Dane Worley, giving the Lancers the win and igniting the celebration.

-"When we're clicking offensively and on the serve, it takes a lot of pressure off us defensively," said Schneider.
+"When we're clicking offensively and on the serve, it takes a lot of pressure off of us defensively," said Schneider.
 "I thought we did well in those areas.
 It shows we've been working on them and have been getting better every week."

 Right out of the gates it was a battle as no team held a lead larger than four points in the opening game.
 The Bruins grabbed that four point lead when they held set point at 24-20 after a late three point run.